gtaylor44/Crane/README.md

 ```
 -----------------------------

-###Performance
+### Performance
-Internally, SprocMapper will cache property members for quick lookups and uses FastMember
+Internally, SprocMapper uses FastMember for caching property members and mutating values.
-for assigning values.
 Performance is more dependant on how well your SQL is written, indexes, hardware, etc.
 Please feel free to blog, compare and review.

-Credit to Marc Gravell for FastMember.